 (v) The Court may grant or deny the Request for Mediation within its discretion.
 If the Request for Mediation is granted, the Court will order the parties to attend mediation at the Conciliation Court.

 (d) By Agreement of the Parties.
-The parties may agree to attend mediation through the Conciliation Court by completing and signing a Stipulation to Mediate Legal Decision-Making and/or Parenting Time on a form approved by the Court.
+At any time, the parties may agree to attend mediation through the Conciliation Court by completing and signing a Stipulation to Mediate Legal Decision-Making and/or Parenting Time on a form approved by the Court.
 The Conciliation Court will set a time and date for mediation upon receipt of a properly completed stipulation.

 (C) Mediation Conference.
 Each party must attend all appointments scheduled by the Conciliation Court.
-Mediation conferences are governed by Rule 68(B)(4), ARFLP.
+Mediation conferences are governed by Rule 68(c), ARFLP.
 If a party fails to appear at a mediation conference, the mediator will report to the Court the failure to appear, and the Court may impose such sanctions as may be appropriate.